kyndryl-open-source/latencyninja/README.md

  - Permission Denied: Make sure you're running the script with superuser privileges.
  - Interface Error: Ensure that the provided network interface exists and is up.
  - Missing Parameters: Always ensure that mandatory parameters like -i and -d are provided, except for when rolling back (using -r), which requires -i only.

+## Roadmap
+- Persist network perturbations policies after network interface restart and reboots.
+- Apply rules to egress and ingress seperatly based on user choice.
+- Schedule rollback.
+- Auto download dependencies.
+- Add traffic shaping capabilities.
+- Support and test a wider range of scenarios such as:
+-- Ability to apply rule on entire network range /24 or /16 etc..
+-- Ability to apply rule on interface (not only on destination) -- Ability to apply rule only on source only
+-- Ability to apply rule on destination/source ports

 ## Contributing
 We welcome contributions!
 If you'd like to contribute, please create a pull request with your changes.